juanfonsecasolis-automation/python-selenium-pytest/README.md

 * Test suites are specified putting the "pytest.mark.nameOfSuite" annotation above test methods and registering them in the pytest.ini file.
 * PyTest finds test methods that starts with prefix "_prefix" on clases that finishes with "Test" suffix [4].
 * User can add extra options to the pytest command in a conftest.py file [6].
+* The function for providing webdriver as fixture goes in the conftest.py [7].

 # References
 1. Python Software Foundation. venv — Creation of virtual environments.
 URL: https://docs.python.org/3/library/venv.html#how-venvs-work